peterstace/grayt/README.md

 - Use terminology for focal distance / focal ratio correctly.
 - Voxel Geometry
-- Custom Resolution Chooser.
+- Scene descriptions independent of screen ratio (or maybe take ratio as a recommendation).
-- Scene descriptions independent of screen resolution.
+- Ability to delete renders.

 ## Gallery